-Grantee shall submit monthly reports to the CFCG to provide numbers of service units distributed during the reporting month, unduplicated households and people served during the reporting month, and the year-to-date unduplicated households and people served.
+Grantee shall submit monthly reports to the CFAT to provide numbers of service units distributed during the reporting month, unduplicated households and people served during the reporting month, and the year-to-date unduplicated households and people served.
 This report should include totals by month across all sites, as well as detailed site-level data.
-Grantee shall on a monthly basis report to the CFCG the items and amount/quantity of those items being provided in their supplemental grocery units.